GP negligence claims

-Every year, millions of people put their trust in doctors to help them when they’re feeling unwell or to put them in touch with specialists to provide medical treatment.
-The vast majority of UK doctors provide good care to their patients, but unfortunately mistakes can and do happen, which sometimes leads to serious consequences.
+Every year, millions of people put their trust in doctors to help them when they’re feeling unwell.
+Most UK doctors provide excellent care to their patients, but mistakes can and do happen, and sometimes those mistakes have serious consequences.

-Thompsons Solicitors has decades of experience in securing millions of pounds in compensation for people who have made medical negligence claims after suffering as a result of a failure to diagnose, a misdiagnosis, a delayed diagnosis, a prescription error, failure to refer (in time or at all) or incorrect treatment.
-By choosing Thompsons Solicitors to start your GP negligence claim, you can be assured that our compassionate medical negligence lawyers will go above and beyond to establish the facts of your claim and fight hard to secure the maximum amount of compensation.
+When choosing Thompsons Solicitors to start your doctor negligence claim, you can be assured that our medical negligence lawyers will go above and beyond to establish the facts of your claim and secure the maximum amount of compensation.
 At the same time, we’ll ensure that you and your family have access to expert rehabilitation and support services.

 If a doctor breaches their duty of care, which then leads to the avoidable suffering and harm of a patient, this is referred to as ‘doctor negligence’ or ‘GP negligence’.
 It is also a form of medical negligence.

 Yes.
 You can make a doctor negligence claim with Thompsons Solicitors if it can be established that your doctor’s negligence was responsible for causing your injury and suffering, or has made a pre-existing condition worse.

 3. I have private healthcare and I'm not happy with the treatment I have received.
 Can I still make a claim against my doctor?

 Yes.
 You can make a GP negligence claim against GPs who work for the NHS and private healthcare providers, as long as it can be proved that their negligence caused your injury, suffering and/or exacerbated pre-existing conditions.